-The core value of our service is relieving the medical note documentation burden placed on clinicians.
-According to a 2022 Physician Compensation Report and National Physician Report, it is estimated that clinicians spent one-third of their day on non-revenue generating documentation activity.
+The core value of our service is relieving the documentation burden placed on clinicians, thus enabling clinicians to better focus on their patients.
+According to a 2023 Physician Compensation Report and National Physician Report, it is estimated that clinicians spend approximately one-third of their day on non-revenue generating documentation activity.
 Our products enable clinicians to reclaim this time while improving medical documentation and quality measures for reimbursement.
-We believe our products lead to higher patient satisfaction, as clinicians can focus their entire attention on their patients instead of having to disrupt the natural flow of interaction to write, type or dictate the medical note themselves during or after the visit.
+We believe our products lead to higher patient satisfaction, as clinicians can focus their entire attention on their patients instead of having to disrupt the natural flow of interaction to write, type, or dictate the medical note themselves during or after the visit.

-For our Augmedix Live (as defined below) customers, we also provide point of care support including care gap reminders, orders and referrals, which enhance our value proposition and help distinguish us from competing offerings.
+For our Augmedix Live customers, we also provide point of care support including care gap reminders, orders and referrals, which enhance our value proposition and help distinguish us from competing offerings.
 Care gap reminders are text notifications that we provide to physicians at the point of care to remind them of clinical matters that should be addressed.
-Our MDSs source the information for such reminders from the patient's EHR, which physicians sometimes do not have time to review thoroughly prior to the patient visit.
-Examples of reminders include notifications of medication contraindications, or preventive screening tests that are due.
+Our MDSs source the information for such reminders from the patient's EHR or third party solutions, which physicians sometimes do not have time to review thoroughly prior to the patient visit.
+Examples of reminders include notifications of medication contraindications, vaccinations, or preventive screening tests that are due.

-Our value proposition is anchored on the time savings we generate for our users.
-We can save certain clinicians up to three hours per day in paperwork administration, depending on their patient volume.
+Our value proposition is anchored on the time savings we generate for our users and the increased reimbursement levels attributed to our more comprehensive and accurate notes.
+We can save clinicians up to three hours per day in paperwork administration, depending on patient volume.
 Our documentation products can increase productivity by up to 20% and clinicians' satisfaction with work-life balance by 49%, according to internal studies and customer satisfaction surveys.
 We have created a data-driven sales approach with health systems to evaluate productivity and charting efficiency of all eligible providers.
-Understanding each individual clinician's efficiency enables us to clearly identify their potential productivity boost and provide the health system with a credible estimate of the expected Return on Investment (ROI) at the enterprise level by adopting our products.
+Understanding each individual clinician's efficiency enables us to clearly identify their potential productivity boost and provide the health system with a credible estimate of the expected ROI at the enterprise level by adopting our products.

 Our products have also demonstrated their positive effect on improving the top-line of our enterprise customers.
-Based upon the results of a study we conducted of a representative cohort of 100 physicians from one of our enterprise customers, our products can be expected to generate an estimated \$4.12 million of net revenue over a 12-month period for every cohort comprised of primary care (63%) and specialty (37%) clinicians.
+Based upon the results of a study we conducted in 2022 of a representative cohort of 100 physicians from one of our enterprise customers, our products can be expected to generate an estimated \$4.12 million of net revenue over a 12-month period for a comparably-sized cohort comprised of primary care (63%) and specialty (37%) clinicians.
 For these purposes, we define net revenue as the gross improvement in revenue less the fees paid to Augmedix.
 The same study showed an average increase in hourly productivity of 14.8% and 16.1% for primary care physicians and specialists, respectively.
-We believe the economic benefit from productivity gains, coupled with increased clinician satisfaction and the inherent tight integration into their workflows, are the primary drivers behind our high net revenue retention rate, which stood at 126% as of the quarter ended December 31, 2022.
+We believe the economic benefit from productivity gains, coupled with increased clinician satisfaction and the inherent tight integration into their workflows, are the primary drivers behind our high net revenue retention rate, which stood at 152% as of the quarter ended December 31, 2023.